This post may contain affiliate links. Please see our disclosure policy.

 - Helps keep skin moisturized and soft

-- Great for traveling, doubling up as a skin moisturizer!
+- Great for traveling or adding colorant and using it as a DIY tinted skin moisturizer!

 - Balances the oils in the skin, helping rebalance natural skin PH levels